Debbie Leigh-Holder MBACP (Accred) UKRCP Reg.

 I am CRB checked and have professional indemnity insurance.

-Rutland House has free car parking on Friar Lane and on side streets from 6pm onwards (Mon-Sat) there are also two car parks within walking distance: Castle Park, Leicester LE1 5LB and Phoenix, Newarke Street, Leicester LE2
+The city centre LE1 practice has free car parking on surrounding side streets from 6pm onwards (Mon-Sat) there are also two car parks within walking distance: Castle Park, Leicester LE1 5LB and Phoenix, Newarke Street, Leicester LE2

 I offer Employee Counselling, this gives individuals a valuable opportunity to work through issues and difficulties in a confidential and supportive environment.